 Check the deadlines for adding and dropping classes—typically, this is the last day of week one.
 Usually there’s a fee for dropping classes after the deadline, so if this happens (i.e., your professor begins adding people at the beginning of week two), it may be a good idea to talk to your school’s registrar and see if the fee can be waived.

-Be patient and persistent.
+If you have your heart set on taking a certain class in college but get put on the course waitlist, be patient and persistent.
 This process can be long and stressful for everyone involved.
-Have faith that you’ll get in and things will work out!
+Have faith that you’ll get in and things will work out eventually!